January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Christmas attractions & meeting with Santa at Smart Kids Planet – an edutainment center with playing zones dedicated to children aged 0-10

-Until January 12.
+Until January 11.
 Location: Smart Kids Planet, Fabryka Norblina, level -1, Żelazna 51/53 Street (Wola/city center).
 Smart Kids Planet is open daily.
-Additional attractions are available on weekdays, 5 pm – 7 pm, and weekends, 11 am – 5 pm.
-You can meet Santa on Fridays at 5 pm and Saturdays and Sundays at 1 pm and 5 pm.
-Special Christmas attractions include new for 2024: The “Hello, Santa?”
+Additional attractions are available on weekdays 5 pm – 7 pm and on weekends from 12 pm.
+You can meet Santa on Fridays at 5 pm and Saturdays and Sundays at 4 pm.
+Special Christmas attractions: The “Hello, Santa?”
 Phone Booth – a one-of-a-kind attraction where kids can talk directly to Santa himself, thanks to the magic of Christmas; Daily Christmas workshops; Festive play zones like the Gift Wrapping Station and Smart Shopping Zone; Winter delights at Smart Cafe, featuring warming teas and holiday treats.
-Opening hours during holiday season: December 24 & 25: closed; December 26: 11 am – 8 pm; January 1: 11 am – 8 pm; January 6: 9 am – 8 pm.
-It is recommended that you buy tickets online – Smart Kids Planet has entry limits per hour.
+Opening hours during holiday season: December 24 & 25: closed; December 26: open; January 1: open; January 6: open.
+It is recommended that you purchase tickets online, as Smart Kids Planet has hourly entry limits.
 Website in Polish, website in English.

-Planetarium in the Copernicus Science Center
+Planetarium in Copernicus Science Center

 Indoor go-karting tracks in the Warsaw area

-Four indoor karting tracks are open all year round in and around Warsaw.
+Four indoor karting tracks are open year-round in and around Warsaw.
 They offer go-karts for both adults and children.
 Click here to read our post featuring karting tracks in the Warsaw area.

 Indoor playgrounds and soft play centers in Warsaw